Lessons in Learning Chinese: Pete Jackson

 Do you have one last tip for something that our readers can do TODAY to improve their Chinese?

 Invite a Chinese friend to dinner, preferably somewhere with the aforementioned quantities of cheap Qingdao.
-Also, a bit of a plug, but read some cool articles in Chinese here!
+Also, a bit of a plug, but read some cool articles in Chinese here [link no longer available]!

-If you’re interested in being featured on our Lessons in Learning Chinese series, please let us know.
+If you’re interested in being featured in our Lessons in Learning Chinese series, please let us know.

 If you want to continue learning Chinese with interactive and authentic Chinese content, then you'll love FluentU.